 Stories are compasses and architecture; we navigate by them, we build our sanctuaries and our prisons out of them, and to be without a story is to be lost in the vastness of a world that spreads in all directions like arctic tundra or sea ice.

-As Solnit sorts through issues like the alienation of home, the space of memory, and the narration of our lives, the real heart of the book is her mother’s Alzheimer’s and Solnit’s lifelong pain from their relationship.1
+As Solnit sorts through issues like the alienation of home, the space of memory, and the piece by piece formation of our lives, the heart of the book is her mother’s Alzheimer’s and Solnit’s lifelong pain from their relationship.1

 My story is a variation on one I’ve heard from many women over the years, of the mother who gave herself away to everyone or someone and tried to get herself back from a daughter.